Ngatiah/Task-Management-System/README.md

 ---
 # 📝 Task Management System – Firebase-Powered To-Do App

-A **fully functional task management (to-do) application** where users can add, edit, delete, and prioritize tasks.
+A fully functional task management (to-do) application** where users can add, edit, delete, and prioritize tasks.

- Built with **React** and powered by **Firebase Authentication and Realtime Database**, this app demonstrates practical CRUD operations, state management, and session handling.
+Built with React and powered by Firebase Authentication and Realtime Database, this app demonstrates practical CRUD operations, state management, and session handling.

 ---